zbrid/fwsim/notes.md

     an easy solution in scala??
     * or run one at a time all the way through or run a few, print to a file, the run a few more

     * maybe I could implement each of those and have the strategy be pluggable and then test them all against each other
     * Note: I guess reading in all the data only works if the data is small enough to fit into memory.
 What's the max I can fit into mem?
 Whats the difference in size between a GameState and a data tuple?
 (I'm pretty sure I could figure that out.)
-    * Would be nice to make a random file name per run so I don't have to worry about overwriting data by accident...

     OMG I TOTALLY FIGURED OUT A REALLY INTERESTING THING TO DO: